internetfreedomfestival/platform/INSTALL.md

 Your app should be accessible from http://localhost:3000/.

+App tests can be executed using:

+- `docker-compose exec web rake test`

+But first you need to prepare the test database:

+- `docker-compose exec web rake db:test:prepare`

 ## Vagrant Server

 frab can more easily be tested by using vagrant with chef recipes taking care of the installation process.